 - How much energy storage would you build to supplement renewable generation?

-- Would you add more nuclear energy capacity as baseload generation?
+- Would you add more nuclear energy capacity to the ERCOT generation mix as baseload generation?

 - What about the amount of wind energy needed to serve the load?

-- How difficult would it have been to meet periods of high energy demand in times of low renewable output or conversely minimize excess production when renewable output was very high, but demand is low?
+- How difficult would it have been to meet periods of high energy demand in times of low renewable output, or conversely, minimize excess production when renewable output was very high, but demand was low?

 - What would you use as a replacement for coal- or gas-fired generation?